Shade-Blade/ChessRealms/README.md

 # Chess Realms
 Very rough prototype of a big chess variant game with a lot of pieces.

+Progress is mostly on hold because I don't know how to make the engine actually good (depth 6+)

 # Chess Engine Information
 It is probably very inefficient by chess engine standards though I don't know enough to optimize it much more than it already is.
 The perft test runs at ~200k nodes per second and the engine itself usually runs to depth 3-4 in the 4 seconds per move I give it.
 It's at a point where it isn't making obviously stupid moves but it also probably doesn't play very well.
-I can usually beat it and I'm not that good at chess (~1000 chess.com elo), though I can't tell how much of that is that the engine is low depth vs the engine is flawed
+I can usually beat it and I'm not that good at chess (~1000 chess.com elo), though I can't tell how much of that is that the engine is low depth vs the engine is flawed.

+I'm not experienced enough in engine programming to make any significant gains (I feel like if I wanted to get 1 more depth it would require massive optimizations)

 ## Search features
 - Transposition table with zobrist hashes (though this is less efficient as the last move is part of the board state)